madhums/madhums.github.io/work.md

   <span class="post-meta pull-right">2022 - present</span>
 </h2>

-Questionmark carries independent research into the environmental friendliness, labour conditions, animal welfare and health aspects of consumer products.
+Questionmark is a non-profit independent research foundation which carries research on environmental friendliness, labour conditions, animal welfare and health aspects of food products available in the supermarkets.

 <img class="img-portfolio" src="https://place-hold.it/200">
 <img class="img-portfolio" src="https://place-hold.it/200">